-- Low end outdoors market – Casio must have thought they had it made for several years.
+- Mid to Low end outdoors market – Casio must have thought they had it made for several years.
 Oh dear…Garmin Instinct spoiled that particular party.
 Instinct is a cut-down Fenix.
 Let’s see if the 3-day battery life of the PRO TREK Smart WSD-F30 (2019) is enough.

 - Endurance Runners – Probably you guys want super long battery lives.
 But will clever GPS functionality like Suunto’s FusedTrack and COROS’s UltraMAX suit your needs?
 Maybe you want a quality, rugged device eg Suunto, or a super-featured one from Garmin?
 Or maybe one that’s targeting accuracy eg Polar.
 Those are the obvious angles to tackle the endurance runner market but what about a more dressy endurance watch? or an endurance watch for smaller wrists?…COROS are trying that angle and at lower price points than the incumbents.